elad500/C-Project/README.md

 For example: [2,3] is a series of two cells that comes before series of three cells.
 The Solution checks if the rows is completed how it should be.

+Tomer yulzary was my partner for this project.
 For addition information click the pdf.